jota-ele-ene/just-me/README.md

   author_link = "#"
 ```

+You can also add the `ga_tracking_id` param and set your Google Analytics tag.

 **Just me!** theme only renders the home page. so, you should also include the `disableKinds` variable to specify which type of pages Hugo should not render.
 Unless you extend the theme in your site and override with your own templates, keep these values for `disableKinds`:

 ```
 disableKinds = ["page", "section", "taxonomy", "term", "RSS", "sitemap"]
 ```

 If you don't have a `config.toml` file in your site yet, take a look inside the [`exampleSite`](https://github.com/jota-ele-ene/just-me/tree/master/exampleSite) folder of this theme.
 You'll find the config file [`config.toml`](https://github.com/jota-ele-ene/just-me/blob/master/exampleSite/config.toml) there.
 The folder also contais the minimum files required to set up your site and have it up & running.
 Besides the [`config.toml`](https://github.com/jota-ele-ene/just-me/blob/master/exampleSite/config.toml) you will find some contents in the `content` folder.
 Copy the `_index.md` file and the folders `backgrounds` and `profiles` to your site own `content` folder.

 Don't forget to remove the first lines in `config.toml`.
 The variable `themesDir´ only is needed for running the example site.